davious-cpu/Boston_House-ML_Model/README.md

 # Boston_House-ML_Model
-This is early verson of E2E Boston House Prediction Model
+This is early version of E2E Boston House Prediction Model